 7 The cobblestones are neatly laid with plenty of stone dust in between.

 9 When I bought my property, I hired a crew to enclose it behind this very long stone wall.
 It's very well-made from field stones and I love its rustic look.
+Alfredo of Bedford built the perimeter walls around the property and they are sturdy and strong just like his crew.

 13 And on the chimney